ondrejsevcik/ondrejsevcik.com/app/blog/_content/most-changed-files-in-git.md

-import BlogPostLayout from "../../../components/blog-post-layout"

-export const meta = {
+---
-  title: "Find Most Changed Files in Git Repository",
+title: "Find Most Changed Files in Git Repository"
-  description:
-    "With this command, you can list the most changed files in your repository over time.",
+description: "With this command, you can list the most changed files in your repository over time."
-  date: "2020-03-07",
+date: "2020-03-07"
-  tags: ["til"],
+tags: ["til"]
-}
+---

 Somewhere I've read that the files you change most often are most likely the ones that are doing too much and should be refactored into smaller ones.